-Failure to connect at least one probe between PTC and/or PTO (if any) will void the
+Failure to connect at least one probe between PTC and/or PTO (if any) will void the guarantee of the motor.

 Brake connections:

 1) These motors are supplied with the rectifier connected to the auxiliary terminal box (Fig. A) or to the terminal integrated to the rectifier (Fig. B).